tenintech/entra-id-management-lab/README.md

 ---

-## Step 4: Configure Access Control
+## Step 4: Manage Access Using Groups

-Go to Conditional Access
-Click New Policy
+  In Microsoft Entra ID
+ - Select Groups → New Group
-Configure:
+ - Configure:
-Users: Select your test user
-Cloud Apps: Select all apps
-Grant: Require MFA
-Enable the policy

-Result: Access is restricted based on security conditions.
+ - Group Type: Security
+ - Group Name: IT-Support-Team
+ - Click Create
+ - Open the group and select Members → Add Members
+ - Add the user you previously created

+Result: User is now part of a group that can be used to manage access and permissions efficiently.

-📸 Screenshot 4 (Most Impressive):
+📸 Screenshot 4 (Most Practical):
-Conditional Access policy showing Require MFA enabled
+Group membership showing the user added to the security group

 ## Lab Results
 Created and managed a user account